 Again, while it should, there's still room for error.
 A credit report only reflects what a creditor reports.
 Often accounts that have been cleared through a bankruptcy or even through collections do not get updated.
 You need to check your report for accurate information.

-Whether it is a large debt load, budgeting, credit report issues or other financial challenges, often we'll have the solution to your problem.
-When you make the first step and commitment, we'll be here.
+Whether it is a large debt load, budgeting, credit report issues, or other financial challenges, often we'll have the solution to your problem.
+When you make the first step and commit yourself to the work which must be done, we'll be here.